 Healthcare

-North America leads with advanced R&D pipelines, sophisticated infrastructure, and high investment—the U.S. spent 16.6% of GDP on healthcare in 2023, operating over 6,000 hospitals with nearly 1 million staffed beds.
-Europe remains stable with universal coverage and physician density averaging 3.9 per 1,000 people.
-Asia-Pacific and Latin America are emerging as rapid growth engines: India’s Ayushman Bharat covers 500 million citizens, and China has deployed AI diagnostics in 300+ hospitals, reflecting a shift toward tech-driven accessibility.
+North America leads the healthcare industry, underpinned by strong R&D pipelines, robust infrastructure, and high per capita healthcare expenditure.
+The U.S. spent 16.6% of GDP on healthcare in 2023, supported by more than 6,000 hospitals and nearly 1 million staffed beds.
+Europe remains stable with universal coverage frameworks and physician density averaging 3.9 per 1,000 people, while Asia-Pacific and Latin America are emerging as high-growth regions, posting the fastest CAGR.
+Healthcare market drivers include rising health insurance penetration, infrastructure modernization, and growing demand for preventive healthcare adoption.
+India’s Ayushman Bharat scheme now covers 500 million citizens, while China has deployed AI-driven healthcare platforms across 300+ hospitals, highlighting the regional pivot toward accessibility and efficiency.

 Our statistics